CGNS/HDF5 - An HPC implementation#

 IEEE_LITTLE_64 |

-The Data portion of a node is designed to store multi-dimensional arrays of data, each element of which is presumed to be of the Data Type specified.
+The Data portion of a node is designed to store multidimensional arrays of data, each element of which is presumed to be of the specified data type.
 The Number of Dimensions specifies the number of integers required to reference a single datum within the array.

 In an HDF5 node, the portion of the node holding the actual stored data array is a dataset.